scientific-python/yaml2ics/README.md

 files (and enforced by CI).
 To install the git hooks, use `pre-commit install`.
 To run the tests/auto-formatting manually, use `pre-commit run --all-files`.

+Releases are automatically pushed on PyPi by the CI when pushing a tag following `*.*`.

 ## See also